Model & Strategy

 Meet Gabriella Wong

 Gabriella Wong is the founder of accesSOS, a nonprofit tech organization dedicated to providing emergency services for those who are deaf or hard of hearing, those with speech disabilities, and those who speak limited English.
-As a child of deaf adults (CODA), Gabriella has lived through the helplessness of seeing her loved ones in trouble but unable to access emergency help due to their disability.
+As a child of deaf adults, Gabriella has lived through the helplessness of seeing her loved ones in trouble but unable to access emergency help due to their disability.
 Her personal experiences, including her father’s inability to call emergency services when he had a medical emergency, have driven her to use the power of technology and advocacy to expand accessibility.
+Gabriella is a UC Berkeley CTSP Fellow, a Camelback Fellow, and a Roddenberry Fellow.
+She serves as the co-chair of NENA: the 911 Association’s Communication Modalities Group.
+Gabriella earned her master’s in public health from Columbia University.

 Impact

-Launched accesSOS app “contact911.org” in Santa Fe, NM, covering a population of 89,000 people without text to 911 capabilities
+accesSOS launched the “contact911.org” app in Santa Fe, NM, covering a population of 89K people who were previously without text-to-911 capabilities before their intervention.

-Platform “text911.info” was used in 2,000 searches and featured as a resource on the National Association of the Deaf’s text to 911 page
+Their platform “text911.info” was used in 2,000 searches and featured as a resource on the National Association of the Deaf’s text-to-911 page.